 Reduced circulation in trigger points will eventually lead to muscle shortening and restricted movement which further accentuates the pain, thus completing a cycle of decreased mobility and further pain.
 This commonly becomes the underlying cause of adhesive capsulitis, chronic shoulder immobility and even chronic headache pain.
 The patient will typically continue to suffer from these ailments for long periods until the problem trigger points are treated directly.

 Mild Trigger Points can be addressed sometimes through massage and some sufferers maintain that acupuncture treats these problems as well, though it is not accepted by many medical institutions.
-Permanent removal of chronic trigger points and conditions caused by this (headaches, lack of flexibility in shoulders and neck, upper back pain, etc.) typically requires treatment using massage and Deep Tissue Therapy.
+Permanent removal of chronic trigger points and conditions caused by this (headaches, lack of flexibility in shoulders and neck, upper back pain, etc.) typically requires treatment using massage and Circulatory Boost.

 Click here to read more about how the Shoulder TShellz Wrap helps your body heal.